How Foster Care Helped to Complete our Family and Made us Parents of Almost Twins

 I remember pleading with God, with social workers and anyone who would listen to please not take her away.

 I do believe, from the bottom of my heart, that biological families belong together whenever possible.
 But the situation around our case left zero doubt that we were the best place for this baby.
 The social workers said that a distant relative would be taking our daughter.
-The relative was much older, single, no children, no job, living in poverty, but legally she had every right to custody.
+The relative was much older, single, and had no other children.
 The case worker told she would be much better off with us, but that’s not considered in these situations.

 My memories of those days revolve around fear and desperation.
 I talked to judges and lawyers and handfuls of social workers, who all assured me we had little to no chance to fight this.